Daga (wrestler): Impact Wrestling (2019–2020)

 Daga made his debut for Impact on the February 1, 2019, episode of Impact Wrestling where Daga and The Latin American Xchange (Santana and Ortiz) lost to The Lucha Bros (Fénix and Pentagón Jr.) and Rey Horus in a six-man tag team match.
 At United We Stand, Team Lucha Underground (Daga, Aerostar, Drago and Marty The Moth Martínez) defeated Team Impact (Brian Cage, Eddie Edwards, Moose, and Tommy Dreamer).
 On the August 9 episode of Impact Wrestling, Daga and Ortiz representing LAX, lost to The North (Ethan Page and Josh Alexander) in a match for the Impact World Tag Team Championship.
 On the October 4 episode of Impact Wrestling, Daga defeated Chris Bey.
-During the COVID Pandemic in 2020, Olivo and his girlfriend Tessa Blanchard stayed in Mexico and didn't appear during the following months in Impact shows.
+During the COVID Pandemic in 2020, Olivo and his girlfriend Tessa Blanchard stayed in Mexico and didn't appear during the following months on Impact shows.
 On October 20, 2020, it was reported that he was released from his Impact contract, per his request.

 Pro Wrestling Noah (2023–present)

+Daga made his debut in Noah on the first night of the Noah Star Navigation 2023 from February 5, where he teamed up with Eita, Nosawa Rongai, Chris Ridgeway and Yoshinari Ogawa to defeat Alejandro, Amakusa, Junta Miyawaki, Seiki Yoshioka and Yo-Hey.
+At Noah Majestic 2023 on May 4, he teamed up with Eita to face Chris Ridgeway and Yoshinari Ogawa in tag team action.
+During match, he betrayed Eita and joined Stinger in the process.
+On the fifth night of the Star Navigation from June 22, 2023, he teamed up with stablemate Ridgeway to defeat Good Looking Guys (Tadasuke and Yo-Hey), capturing the GHC Junior Heavyweight Tag Team Championship.
+They vacated the titles on September 5, after Ridgeway left NOAH.
+On September 24 at Grand Ship In Nagoya, Daga attacked Hayata after he successfully defended the GHC Junior Heavyweight Championship, before challenging him to a title match.
+On November 4 at Demolition Stage In Niigata, Daga defeated Hayata to become the new champion.
+He lost the title to Amakusa on July 13 at Destination, in his eight title defense, ending his reign at 251 days.
+On August 13, Stinger disbanded, after Ogawa retired due to a neck injury.
+On September 1, Daga defeated Amakusa to regain the GHC Junior Heavyweight Championship.

+On January 1,2025 on Noah New Year Show, Daga lost the Junior title to Eita in a 2 out of 3 Fall match.

+On January 25, 2025, Omos handed his half of the GHC Tag Team Championship to Daga, after he announced that he would be leaving Noah to return to WWE.
+Subsequently, Daga announced a move to the heavyweight division.
+Two days later, the GHC committee announced that they do not honor Omos' transfer and the titles would be vacated instead.

 Personal life

 On November 20, 2019, Daga and Tessa Blanchard confirmed their engagement.
 The couple married in August 2020.
-They announced their separation on January 9th, 2023.
+They announced their separation on January 9, 2023.